Leslie Meek

-Leslie Amenia Meek (born May 9, 1965) is an American lawyer who has served as a judge of the Superior Court of the District of Columbia since 2023.
+Leslie Amenia Meek (born May 9, 1965) is an American lawyer who has served as an associate judge of the Superior Court of the District of Columbia since 2023.
 She previously served as an administrative law judge from 2006 to 2023.

 Early life and education

 Meek received her Bachelor of Arts from Fisk University in 1987 and her Juris Doctor from Case Western Reserve University School of Law in 1990.

 Career

 Meek began her career working in the Miami-Dade State Attorney's Office.
 Meek served as an assistant city attorney for Miami, and from 1992 to 1994, she worked as an assistant general counsel for the Florida Comptroller.
 From 1995 to 2003, she served as assistant general counsel and then general counsel for the United Teachers of Dade in Miami.
 From 2006 to 2014, Meek served as an administrative law judge and appellate administrative law judge with the administrative hearings division of the District of Columbia Department of Employment Services.
-From 2014 to 2023, she served as a administrative law judge with the District of Columbia Office of Administrative Hearings.
+From 2014 to 2023, she served as an administrative law judge with the District of Columbia Office of Administrative Hearings.